Karmella Haynes: Early life and education

 Haynes did her graduate work in the lab of Sarah Elgin at Washington University in St. Louis.
 She received her Ph.D. in molecular genetics in 2006 for her work studying chromatin dynamics and epigenetics in Drosophila.

-As a Howard Hughes Medical Institute fellow, she completed her first postdoctoral fellowship in teaching at Davidson College under the guidance of Laurie Heyer and Malcolm Cambell.
+As a Howard Hughes Medical Institute fellow, she completed her first postdoctoral fellowship in teaching at Davidson College under the guidance of Laurie Heyer and Malcolm Campbell.
 During her time as a fellow, Haynes redesigned the undergraduate bioinformatics teaching course and won publication of the year from the Journal of Biological Engineering for her article Engineering bacteria to solve the Burnt Pancake Problem.
-She was introduced to synthetic biology and became a member of Davidson's 2006 IGEM team.
+She was introduced to synthetic biology and became a member of Davidson's 2006 iGEM team.

-Haynes went on to complete a second postdoctoral fellowship in Pamela Silver's lab at Harvard Medical School where she leveraged her experience with chromatin dynamics and synthetic biology to create artificial transcription factors which activated genes based on histone methylation.
+Haynes went on to complete a second postdoctoral fellowship in Pamela Silver's lab at Harvard Medical School where she created artificial transcription factors which activated genes based on histone methylation.

 Academic career and research

 After her postdoctoral fellowships in 2011, Haynes started her lab in the School of Biological and Health Systems Engineering at Arizona State University (ASU).
 There, her lab focused on creating epigenetic machinery that can regulate DNA.
 The proteins themselves are fusion transcription factors, which can target particular genes.
 She hopes to increase the use of technology in therapeutics, working on tissue regeneration and customizable protein-based drugs.
 In 2015 she was awarded a K01 grant to study the use of modular peptide motifs to build synthetic chromatin proteins that activate dormant therapeutic genes.
 During her time at ASU, she was the faculty advisor for the ASU iGEM team.

 In 2018, Haynes moved to the W.H.
 Coulter Biomedical Engineering Department at Georgia Tech/Emory University.
 During her time here, she founded the AfroBiotech conference and the Cold Spring Harbor Summer Course on Synthetic Biology.
 She was on the responsible conduct committee for IGEM in 2018 and 2019.